Undergraduate Application Procedures

 Appeal of Admission Decision

-Admission appeal procedures must address the basis for appeals, provide 15 business days for an applicant to submit an appeal, stipulate a maximum of one appeal per academic term, provide specific contact information for the individual or office to which the appeal should be submitted and indicate a time estimate for when the campus expects to respond to an appeal.
-The appeal procedures must be included in all denial of admission notifications to students, and must also be published on the campus website.
+Admission appeal procedures must address the basis for appeals, provide 15 business days for an applicant to submit an appeal, stipulate a maximum of one appeal per academic term, provide specific contact information for the individual or office to which the appeal should be submitted and indicate a time estimate for when the university expects to respond to an appeal.
+The appeal procedures must be included in all denial of admission notifications to students and must also be published on the university website.

 This link will open a new tab with San Francisco State University's Undergraduate Admission Appeals form.